What Exactly is “Normal Wear and Tear”?

 Conclusion

-Understanding the difference between normal wear and tear and tenant-caused damage is vital for maintaining your rental property and handling security deposits fairly.
+Understanding the difference between normal wear and tear and tenant-caused damage is vital for maintaining your rental unit and handling security deposits fairly.

 By setting clear expectations, conducting regular inspections, and documenting thoroughly, landlords can manage these situations with confidence.